FTB Offer In Compromise: Tough To Get Accepted, But Can Be Done!

 If self-employed, provide bank statements for the last twelve months.
 Include accounts

 that have been closed during that period.
 You probably will have to go into the local branch to get bank statements from a closed account.
 Often there is a fee of about $5 per statement.

 - Securities.
 Investment account statements showing the value of stocks, bonds, mutual funds,

 - Current Lease or Rental Agreements.
-Provide a copy of your lease of your residence if renting.
-Provide a copy of any rental agreements for property you own that you are renting out.
+Provide a copy of the lease of your residence if renting.
+Provide a copy of any rental agreements for the property you own that you are renting out.
 Also, include any lease agreements for storage facilities or related expenses.

 - Real Property Information.
-Mortgage statements and escrow statements for property you currently own, sold, or
+Mortgage statements and escrow statements for the property you currently own, sold, or

 gave away in the last five years.